The Private Equity Review: Italy

 Managers of private equity funds who plan to relocate to Italy, either for personal reasons or in the context of the establishment of an Italian office of the firm for which they work, can benefit from various tax advantages, which have been extended and made much more appealing, starting from 2017.

 The first set of rules that could be of interest for such managers (especially for those moving to Italy to perform a working activity within the country) are those for inpatriate workers.
-In a nutshell, these rules, as recently modified, starting from fiscal year 2019 for workers who have already moved their fiscal residence in Italy as at 30 April 2019, and who meet the conditions for benefiting from this regime, grant a 70 per cent exemption from personal income taxes, for up to five years (which could be extended for an additional five years if certain conditions are met)19 to qualifying new residents in respect of income that they earn from employment or from self-employment activities performed in Italy.20
+In a nutshell, these rules, as recently modified, starting from fiscal year 2019 for workers who have already moved their fiscal residence in Italy as at 30 April 2019, and who meet the conditions for benefiting from this regime, grant a 70 per cent exemption from personal income taxes, for up to five years (which could be extended for an additional five years if certain conditions are met)17 to qualifying new residents in respect of income that they earn from employment or from self-employment activities performed in Italy.18

-Other very favourable tax incentives are provided by the new 'flat-tax regime', which allows individuals wishing to move their tax residence to Italy to pay an annual flat tax rate of €100,000 in respect of income and gains of any nature (with very limited exceptions) arising from foreign sources (i.e., produced outside Italy);21 in practical terms, only income and gains from Italian sources, if any, remain subject to ordinary income taxes.22 This regime is therefore very appealing to persons who do not have significant business interests in Italy, or whose working activity or source of income is predominantly based outside Italy; as a matter of fact, a few managers of non-Italian private equity firms have already moved their personal residence to Italy to take advantage of the flat-tax regime, which is available to any individual who has not been fiscally resident in Italy for at least nine of the previous 10 fiscal years.
+Other very favourable tax incentives are provided by the new 'flat-tax regime', which allows individuals wishing to move their tax residence to Italy to pay an annual flat tax rate of €100,000 in respect of income and gains of any nature (with very limited exceptions) arising from foreign sources (i.e., produced outside Italy);19 in practical terms, only income and gains from Italian sources, if any, remain subject to ordinary income taxes.20 This regime is therefore very appealing to persons who do not have significant business interests in Italy, or whose working activity or source of income is predominantly based outside Italy; as a matter of fact, a few managers of non-Italian private equity firms have already moved their personal residence to Italy to take advantage of the flat-tax regime, which is available to any individual who has not been fiscally resident in Italy for at least nine of the previous 10 fiscal years.
 The option of this special regime can be taken year after year, for a maximum of 15 years.
 A ruling can be obtained by managers interested in assessing whether the flat-tax regime can be applied to them and the specific effects of the regime in respect of their personal situation (e.g., as concerns carried interest structures set up prior to their possible relocation to Italy).

 iv Key changes to the regulatory regime

 1 Enzo Schiavello and Marco Graziani are partners at Legance – Avvocati Associati.
-The information in this chapter was accurate as at March 2020.

 2 The figures in this chapter (other than those relating to individual funds) are published by AIFI, the Italian Private Equity, Venture Capital and Private Debt Association.